zeke/devcenter-scraper/content/md/heroku-postgres-plans.md

 description: Understand the differences between the various Heroku Postgres plans and how to choose which one is most appropriate for your use-case.
 ---

 [Heroku Postgres](heroku-postgresql) offers a wide spectrum of plans appropriate for everything from personal blogs all the way to large-dataset and high-transaction applications.
 Choosing the right plan depends on the unique usage characteristics of your app as well as your organization's availability and uptime expectations.

 ## Plan tiers

+>callout
+>If you're on one of our legacy plans you can still provision and use those.
+Details of those plans can be found at [https://devcenter.heroku.com/articles/heroku-postgres-legacy-plans](https://devcenter.heroku.com/articles/heroku-postgres-legacy-plans)

 [Heroku Postgres's many plans](https://postgres.heroku.com/pricing) are segmented in four broad tiers.
 While each tier has a few differences, the key factor in each tier is the uptime expectation for your database.
 The four tiers are designed as: